 While on the hot topic of consent, another big initiative of the GDPR is the right of the individual to withdraw consent as easily as they gave it.
 This is defined in Article 17 as the right to erasure or ‘right to be forgotten.’
 An individual, at any given point, has the right to request that their data be erased without any undue delay.
 An organization must adhere to the request to remove the individual’s data from their records under the condition that the personal data is no longer necessary to process and the organization has no other legal ground for the processing of the data.

-As a small business, even if your organization does not directly process data from individuals that warrants compliance with GDPR, you need to stay on your toes.
+As a small business, even if your organization does not directly process data from individuals that warrants GDPR Compliance, you need to stay on your toes.
 If your company utilizes vendors and other third parties, it is important for you to ensure that they are compliant with GDPR, if applicable.
 Their compliance with GDPR is important to your business because any sanctions taken against the third party may disrupt the services they provide to you.
 This means that your business needs to make sure that contracts with third parties include all necessary requirements to ensure compliance with the GDPR.

 With all of this information in mind, it may feel like your business is walking on eggshells with regard to GDPR compliance.
 Here are some first steps to consider to gain a better understanding of the regulation and how you can prepare: